permach-tech/Discord-Tarot-Card/README.md

 ![bot_online](https://github.com/permach-tech/Discord-Tarot-Card/blob/main/screenshots/bot_online.png)

 ## Step 3: Deploy a Serverless Function
 Set up an **Azure Function App** (or another SaaS/on-prem solution) to process HTTP POST requests from your bot.
-This function will randomly select a Tarot card and send the result to your Discord server.
+This function will randomly select a Tarot card and send the result to your Discord server.<br>
+I chose an Azure Function App, to test an external API and to leverage logging and monitoring solutions.

 ### Resources
 [Create your Function App](https://learn.microsoft.com/en-us/azure/azure-functions/functions-create-function-app-portal?pivots=programming-language-powershell)<br>